EmanYasserHegazy/Dictionary-App/README.md

+**Dictionary app**
-Dictionary app get word definition from remote if there is internet connection get from local database if found add unit test for the database add unit test for the view model
+get word definition from remote if there is internet connection get from local database if found /n add unit test for the database add unit test for the view model